Discover East Nepal - Its Beauty, Diversity and Adventure!

 • Fatigue or unusual tiredness

-2. Do not go any higher.
-Rest at your current altitude.
+2. Do not go higher.
+Rest at current altitude.

-3. If symptoms do not improve or get worse, you must descend.
-Descending to a lower altitude is the only effective cure for AMS.
+3. If symptoms don't improve or get worse, descend.
+Descent is the only effective cure.

 Is Nepal a safe country for tourists?
 What about for solo female travelers?

 Absolutely.
-Nepal is renowned for being a very safe destination, thanks largely to the warm, hospitable nature of the Nepali people.
-Violent crime against tourists is extremely rare, allowing travelers, including solo women, to feel comfortable and welcomed throughout the country.
+Nepal is known as a very safe destination, largely thanks to the warm, hospitable nature of Nepali people.
+Violent crime against tourists is extremely rare — solo women travelers generally feel comfortable and welcomed.

-Like anywhere, it's smart to use common sense.
-Keep an eye on your belongings in busy areas like Kathmandu’s Thamel to avoid petty theft.
-For female travelers, dressing modestly (covering shoulders and knees) is a sign of cultural respect and helps ensure your interactions are always positive.
+Use common sense: watch your belongings in busy areas like Kathmandu's Thamel to avoid petty theft.
+For female travelers, modest dress (covering shoulders and knees) shows cultural respect and keeps interactions positive.

-Finally, there are two crucial rules for your safety.
-First, do not walk alone at night, especially in poorly lit or unfamiliar areas.
-Second, on the trail, always obey official signage and never enter restricted areas without the proper permits and your guide.
-Following these guidelines ensures your adventure remains safe and incredible.
+Two crucial safety rules: do not walk alone at night, especially in unfamiliar or poorly lit areas; on the trail, always follow official signage and never enter restricted areas without permits and your guide.

 Can I book a tour with East Nepal?

-We dont offer booking facility, we showcasing its natural beauty, cultural diversity, and adventure activities in the website only.
+We don't offer booking directly.
+The website showcases East Nepal's natural beauty, cultural diversity, and adventure activities — for inspiration and information only.

 Post a Comment